Tag Archives: Bias-cut

 Your email is never published or shared.
 Required fields are marked *

-Simple and elegant dress made in pale gold, buttermilk, soft silk satin and ivory beaded lace.
-The dress has a fitted and softly boned bodice in layered silk and lace with the pretty scalloped edging used to soften the line of the waist.
-A v-neckline and integral inch wide straps are finished with a clean...
+I made this bespoke wedding dress Guildford for beautiful Nicola.
+I made a simple and elegant dress in pale gold and buttermilk coloured soft silk satin and ivory beaded lace.
+The dress has a fitted and softly boned bodice in layered silk and lace with the pretty scalloped edging used to soften the line of...

 Add a comment...